Sound Thinking

 Challenge # 1: Getting a Tip

 While the originating tip for a narcotics investigation may come from a dealer’s customers or competitors, affected citizens are the most likely to be motivated to make the call.
-However, they may also be understandably reluctant to inform on a potentially dangerous criminal in their neighborhood.
+However, they may also be understandably reluctant to inform authorities of a potentially dangerous criminal in their neighborhood.

 Challenge # 2: Managing Undercover Cops and Confidential Informants